deadeyejoe/fabrikk/tutorial/persistence.md

                :author-name (fab/derive [:author] :name)}}))
 ```

-To support persistence we need to write some code that connects fabrikk to your persistence code.
-No changes to our factories or your persistence code are required.
+To support persistence we need to write some code that connects fabrikk to our persistence code.
+No changes to our factories or the persistence code should be required.
 This might be surprising: our factories build entities with ids, and references entities using these ids, but frequently our persistence layer is in control of setting these values, so won't this cause problems?
 No. Let's find out why.

-Since this is a tutorial we'll use a simple atom, the persistence code looks like this:
+Since this is a tutorial we'll use a simple atom to persist our entities, the persistence code looks like this:

 {% code overflow="wrap" %}
 ```clojure